jalensailin/jalen-token-hud-tweaks/README.md

 # jalen-token-hud-tweaks
+What this module does (read the rest for more details):
+  1. It makes status icons appear larger on the token
+  2. It changes the layout of the status effects list to be horizontal instead of vertical, and centers this list around the token.
+  3. It increases the opacity behind the HUD and status icons (this was not my change but I left it there because I liked it).

 Acknowledgements: Forked from Illandril's Token HUD Scaler. https://github.com/illandril/FoundryVTT-token-hud-scale.
 The init.js file came directly from Illandril's mod.
 Also takes some CSS written by Sky.
 Thank you to both of them, the creators of Foundry, and all the other module/system/art developers.
 Y'all are amazing.

 Description from Illandril's Mod: "Improves the visibility of the Status Effect icons.
 Adjusts the size of token status effects so they fit 3 across for the token (60% larger than standard for 1:1 tokens, much larger than standard for double-sized tokens, slightly smaller than standard for half-size tokens), and increases the opacity of the background behind both the Token HUD and Status Effect icons."